Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Auxiliary proofs for the one-step updates

 \subsection{Establishing the relations~\eqref{eq:loo-residual-tool} and~\eqref{eq:recursive-S}}

-We establish each in turn. \paragraph{Proof of the residual relation~\eqref{eq:loo-residual-tool}.} Whereas the proof of the rank one update relied on the closed form solution to the updates, the residual relation rests on exploiting the KKT conditions.
+We establish each in turn. \paragraph{Proof of the residual relation~\eqref{eq:loo-residual-tool}.} Whereas the proof of the rank one update relied on the closed-form solution to the updates, the residual relation rests on exploiting the KKT conditions.
 In particular, we note the vector relations

 Combining these equations and re-arranging yields

 Finally, note that

 Combining the two preceding displays and re-arranging yields the desired result.